mnot/I-D/http-proxy-problem/draft.md

 downloading content that contains malware, or that violates site policies on appropriate content, or that violates local law.

-Intermediary proxies are a notoriously poor mechanism for enforcing content policy, because they are often easy to circumvent.
+Intermediary proxies as a mechanism for enforcing content are often easy to circumvent.
 For example, a device might become infected by using a different network.
-Nevertheless, proxies are a common tool for content policy enforcement.
+Nevertheless, they are commonly used.

 Some content policy enforcement is also done locally to the user agent; for example, several Operating Systems have machine-local proxies built in that